-All players who register for travel soccer before the registration deadline will be placed on a team.
+All players in grades 4-8 who register for travel soccer before the registration deadline will be placed on a team.
 Players who chose not to attend tryouts, or are not selected to play for a 'Select' team, will automatically be placed on a 'Balanced' team.

 Players who register late will be placed on teams on a first-come, first-served basis, as space allows.
 They will also be assessed a non-refundable late fee.

 Any registered player who did not tryout, was not picked for one of the Select travel teams, or did not feel comfortable with the commitment of a Select travel team, will be placed on a Balanced travel team.
 All players who are available will be divided up based on a draft process, teams will be made, and we will place these teams in the BAYS travel league in a division/section that they will be able to compete and thrive.
 Due to the size and depth of the league, the players will be challenged and have fun playing at a level at which they can compete.

 Players will not be notified of their placements until the Spring Soccer Season has been completed.
 Typically players will receive notification of their placement (via posting on this website) by the end of the first week in July.
 Some teams will have a coach already in place while WYSA will work through the summer to find coaches for others.
 Players can expect to be contacted by their coach by late July to early August.

 What if I think my player was deserving of a higher placement level?: